Data protection and disclaimer

 5.3 How do we use cookies?

 We use cookies to carry out an analysis of general user behaviour.
-Our goal is to optimize our digital presence, in order to make it easier to use, to make finding content more intuitive and to ensure that can be laid out and structured more clearly.
-We are keen to make our digital presence user friendly in accordance with your requirements.
+Our goal is to optimize our digital presence, to make it easier to use, to make finding content more intuitive, and to ensure that it can be more clearly laid out and structured.
+It is important to us to make our digital presence user friendly and tailor it to your needs.
 This allows us to optimize our websites with targeted content or information that may be of interest to you (e.g. geolocated).

 5.4 How do we use third-party cookies?